Mshivam2409/rustduino/src/com/Readme.md

 preceded by start bit and stop bit.

-To ensure the correct transmission the transmission and the reciever pins need to have same settings like Transmission Speed, Data lenght in bits, how is the Start and Stop bit.Resources to understand it in Detail can be found [here](https://www.analog.com/en/analog-dialogue/articles/uart-a-hardware-communication-protocol.html#).
+To ensure the correct transmission the transmission and the reciever pins need to have same settings like Transmission Speed, Data length in bits, how is the Start and Stop bit.
+To understand UART in more Detail click [here](https://www.analog.com/en/analog-dialogue/articles/uart-a-hardware-communication-protocol.html#) to access online resources.

 ## Functioning of UART